ifm/libo3d3xx/modules/oem/README.md

 --------------------------------

 The OEM framegrabber uses the same idioms as the tcp framegrabber.
-To utilize this alternate implementation and access the pixel data, a typical patter will look like:
+To utilize this alternate implementation and access the pixel data, a typical pattern will look like:

 ```